Privacy Policy

 Lawful basis for processing

-We rely on legitimate interest for operating the editor, anonymous sign-in, bot defence, exercise progress storage, anonymous cookieless usage measurement, and sending service and feedback messages to signed-in users; on performance of your request for sign-in via Google or GitHub, for processing your purchase and granting the resulting access pass, and for each Relay message you send; and on your consent — given via the cookie banner, the sign-in panel, each Share action, or by opting in to optional product-update emails — for cookie-based product analytics, for AOIs you choose to share publicly, and for any optional marketing or newsletter communications.
+We rely on legitimate interest for operating the editor, anonymous sign-in, bot defence, exercise progress storage, anonymous cookieless usage measurement, sending service and feedback messages to signed-in users, and replying to a group enquiry you send us; on performance of your request for sign-in via Google, GitHub, or an emailed one-time code, for processing your purchase and granting the resulting access pass, and for each Relay message you send; and on your consent — given via the cookie banner, the sign-in panel, each Share action, or by opting in to optional product-update emails — for cookie-based product analytics, for AOIs you choose to share publicly, and for any optional marketing or newsletter communications.

 Third-Party Services